- Academic Calendar

 The procedures for MIT graduate students cross-registering at Harvard have been revised as of the Fall 2013 term.
 Harvard has implemented an online cross-registration system that eliminates the need for MIT students to have their paper cross-registration forms signed by Harvard instructors and registrars.
 MIT graduate students now need to have their cross-registration forms signed only by their MIT departmental registration officer before submitting the form at the Student Services Center, 11-120.
 Harvard does not require any copies of the paper form.
 Please see the detailed instructions below.

 Cross-registration with Harvard is not available during the summer session.

 The cross-registration program does not include classes at the Harvard Extension School or Harvard Summer School.

 There is no pre-registration for Harvard subjects.

 Each school at Harvard has its own Registrar's Office and maintains its own academic calendar, subject to the guidelines of the Harvard Coordinated Academic Calendar.
-The procedures for cross-registration differ across the schools at Harvard.
-Check with the particular school you are interested in for specific instructions and deadlines.

 Full-time MIT graduate students (including full-time special students) may cross-register at Harvard during the fall and spring terms.
 Full-time students are those being charged full tuition during the term.
 If at any point during the term tuition charged drops below full tuition, the Harvard subject will have to be dropped.